QingXXiong/QingX/Limbo_Games_Walkthrough/Limbo_Games_Walkthrough.md

 However, the Grab action is automatic when:

-- Reaching to something like ropes, ladders, chains, and platforms
+- Reaching something like ropes, ladders, chains, and platforms
 - Pushing something right ahead of you

 One thing you need to pay attention is the momentum mechanics.
 What's momentum?
 Gaining speeds to go cross a big gap or something.
 Limbo requires a lot of prerun or dangling for getting through, otherwise you might die lots of times.